Find out how banking scams work and what you can do to protect yourself. Be aware that fraudsters target consumers and businesses.

 Carefully check the address of a bank website you are using, looking for subtle differences, especially if you clicked through to it from an email that could be spam.
 It is better to bookmark the website address or type it in each time.

 If you’re sending money using an account number someone has sent you by email, call them to double check it’s correct and hasn’t been intercepted.

 At work, look out for fraudsters impersonating your suppliers or senior managers.
 They may ask you to make a payment or change payment details.
 Always check the email address is exactly the same as previous correspondence with the genuine contact.
 If you’re suspicious, call them back on a number you’re sure is genuine or speak with them in person.

 You should also look at your bank account and credit card statements regularly.

-You can see our list of online banks to avoid and find out what to do if you think you have been scammed.
+You can see our list of firms to avoid and find out what to do if you think you have been scammed.
 You can also read more about banking fraud on the Take 5 website.